st-tran/sta304-final-project/README.md

-# An MRP Model for the 2019 Canadian Election with Imputation of Missing Votes
+# A Poststratified Logistic Model for the 2019 Canadian Election